 Opening in 1934 on approximately 200 acres of donated land, Brookfield Zoo quickly received worldwide prominence for its cage-less displays and unique exhibits.
 The zoo is approximately 40 minutes, or 15 miles, from Chicago's downtown hotels.
 Annual events include "Summer Nights," the Halloween-focused "Boo! at the Zoo" and "Holiday Magic" in December.

 Brookfield Zoo's general admission is included with the purchase of a Go Chicago Card.
+(Buy Direct)

 1st Avenue and 31st Street, Brookfield, Illinois

 I-290 (Eisenhower) west to First Avenue exit.
 Head south approximately two-and-a-half miles and follow the signs to the zoo entrance.